-Treatment can include medication, cognitivebehaviour therapy (CBT), behaviour therapy, and the use of mindfulness techniques.
+Treatment can include medication, cognitivebehaviour therapy (CBT), behaviour therapy, and the of mindfulness use techniques.

-CBT involves working with professional a therapist like psychologist, psychiatrist, health social mental worker, or occupational therapist to identify patterns of thought that are making the feelings worse or stopping people getting better.
+CBT involves working professional with a therapist like psychologist, psychiatrist, health social mental worker, or occupational therapist to identify patterns of thought that are making the feelings worse or stopping people getting better.
 These patterns are then looked at and challenged.
-Behaviour therapy focuses directly on activity levels and encourages a person's involvement in enjoyable things slam to to tendency isolate, withdraw, and avoid life and everything in it.
+Behaviour therapy focuses more directly on activity levels and encourages a person's involvement in enjoyable slam things to tendency to isolate, withdraw, and avoid life and everything in it.

-and teaches breathing techniques and the ability to "stay in the present".
+in the present".
 It is very much in line with current knowledge which identifies that it is not the life event on its own which can cause distress, but what happens in your head as a reaction.
 Different people react to different things in different ways.
 I am not by any means saying "it's your fault".
 But learning what you can control in your own thought processes and putting things in place to stay mentally healthy and strong will help.
 Breathing is seen like a metronome for your body and learning how to regulate it can combat both anxiety and depression symptoms.
-Have a look at information from Black Dog Institute and
+Have a look at information from Black Dog Institute and Beyond Blue, two fabulous Australian resources.